p-j-smith/lipyphilic/docs/reference/analyses.rst

 coefficient of cholesterol densities in the two leaflets.
 The data are accessible via the :attr:`registration.registration` attribute.

-As well as calcualting registration of lipid species across the two leaflets, it is also possible to calculate the registration of arbitrary user-defined values across the two leaflets.
+As well as calculating registration of lipid species across the two leaflets, it is also possible to calculate the registration of arbitrary user-defined values across the two leaflets.
 For example, if you have created a `Hidden Markov Model to assign lipids to the Ld or Lo phase
 <https://pubs.acs.org/doi/abs/10.1021/acs.jctc.8b00828>`__, you can calculate the registration of